Staff

 -

-Taimere Wood has been in the nonprofit sector for more than 10 years with the mindset that it's everyone's responsibility to give back to the community.
+Taimere Wood is a Certified Nonprofit Professional and has been in the nonprofit sector for more than 12 years with the mindset that it's everyone's responsibility to give back to the community.
 She graduated from Clark Atlanta University with a Bachelor's degree in Criminal Justice.
 She initiated her nonprofit career working for the Crime Stoppers Greater Atlanta program at the Atlanta Police Foundation.
 While there, she was able to work and understand all facets of a nonprofit organization before developing an interest specifically in nonprofit operations and taking on the Business Operations Coordinator position.
 Her interest and education led her to believe that she could make a more significant impact in the community by supporting individuals to thrive, which led her to Mental Health America of Georgia in 2015.
 As the Operations Director for Silence the Shame, she hopes to continue her community impact worldwide as the organization envisions expanding globally.

 -